Hua Hin

 In general, what are the pickings like for an EFL teacher?

-There is only one school with a proper English programme, Somtawin, and while staff turnover is quite high, this would be where someone new to Hua Hin should start.
+There aren't many schools at all with a proper English program, but Somtawin is one of them and while staff turnover is quite high, this would be where someone new to Hua Hin should start.
 From my own experience, gaining a work permit went smoothly enough and I didn't have any problems with unpaid wages or the like.

 Working conditions are standard though wages aren't high (around 30,000); teachers get free schooling for one child though which helps.
 There are also a sprinkling of other positions available - a few at Selasian School, Stamford University and the odd hotel/spa job.